Argent-Matter/gcyr/ideas.md

 ## ideas

+- research should be locked behind research missions, like in KSP, and real life (E.g Launching first satelite, and sending a dog to space)
 - you must maintain satellites.
 If you fail to do so, they will fall down (explode on the ground) and leave space debris.
 - if you accumulate enough space debris, it'll become impossible to launch new satellites.
 - the dyson sphere must also be maintained.
 Failing to do so will implode the sphere into the sun and prevent building of new ones.